-For Liberty Township to permit a traditional neighborhood design, its zoning code could be amended to provide for additional flexibility and density, unless the new Planned Multi-Family Residence District and current
+traditional neighborhood design, its zoning code could be amended to provide for additional flexibility and density, unless the new Planned Multi-Family Residence District and current Planned Commercial zoning were creatively designed with the features listed previously.
+Design standards are critical for such a mixed-use approach, with specific architectural details as part of the regulating language.

-Figure X. Evans Farm as of March, 2022
+Evans Farm as of March, 2023

-Figure X. Evans Farm Development Plan, Orange and Berlin Townships
+Evans Farm Development Plan, Orange and Berlin Townships